NFYK15002U Advanced Methods in Applied Statistics

 - Completion of “Applied Statistics: From Data to Results”, or equivalent, is strongly encouraged but not strictly required.

-There will be an introduction the week before the course begins to address software requirements and any additional course logistics.
+There may be an introduction in the 1-2 weeks before the course begins to address software requirements and any additional course logistics.

 - 7,5 ECTS